nuagenetworks/vspkdoc/_sources/v6/nuzfbrequest.rst.txt

 .. class:: nuzfbrequest.NUZFBRequest(bambou.nurest_object.NUMetaRESTObject,):

 Pending requests reflect Network Services Gateways that have initiated request for bootstrapping.
-Requests can be assigned or matched to continue the bootstrapping process
+Requests can be assigned, or matched, to continue the bootstrapping process.
+If a request is rejected, the NSG will terminate the auto-bootstrapping attempts.

 Attributes